PonyWarrior/HadesModRepo/CodexMenu/CodexMenu-readme.txt

 various bugs with all mode in boon manager opening the boon manager during a run resets progress of stacking keepsakes

-new issues :
-opening the pact of punishment during a run and modifying any conditions will brick any condition previously enabled

 fixed issues :
 'ricochet fire' hammer boon missing for gun hades keepsake increase call level when some menus are opened or closed